Birkie Trail Tour to be held Jan. 31 at Cable

-The course will be marked exactly as the 2021 American Birkebeiner, Kortelopet and Prince Haakon races.
+The cours will be marked exactly as the 2021 American Birkebeiner, Kortelopet and Prince Haakon races.

 Drive-up bib pick-up will occur at the Birkie trailhead from 7:30 to 10 a.m.
 Sunday, Jan.
 31. There will be no on-site registration, but registration will be available online until 10 a.m.